Ciriak/Mann-Vs-Ladies/README.md

 ##What does not work
 - Sometime some voicelines doesn't play correctly.
 - Some models are missing (Soldier and Demoman) because they simply does not exist.
 So the models stay the same.

+##Incompatibility
+The mod should logically not work if you use any model management/replacing function for the Red Team.